Place content here. This is a site-wide alert banner.

 Note: There will be a timing difference for the last one or two days of credit card activity each month.
 Please see Section 11 of this procedure for more detail.

 If you need to arrange for the removal of any swipe machines, cash registers or deactivation of any POS or user accounts, contact Yale PCI Administration.
 These devices must be disposed of properly.

 If your department is a seasonal credit card merchant and the account is only used for part of the year, contact Yale PCI Administration and have the merchant account number shut off when not in use.
 Fees are not charged during the months that the credit card merchant account is shut off.
 When necessary, contact Yale PCI Administration to reactivate the merchant account number.

-For a one-time event, Treasury Services provides the website below, to which departments may direct their purchasers/participants:
+For a one-time event, Treasury Services provides a website, to which departments may direct their purchasers/participants.

 When using the online process, please email firstname.lastname@example.org with the total dollar amount collected, the COA account to be credited, and a COA account for the processing fee.

 Departments are responsible for securing credit card data as well as the device(s) that is being used for processing credit card transactions.
 Yale PCI Administration shall be notified within 30 days when new devices or payment methods are added or when devices are no longer in use.
 Please be ready to provide the make, model, and location of each device.

 Department shall maintain a list of devices used in the processing of payment card transactions.
 Yale PCI Administration shall maintain a master list of PCI devices on campus.
 Physical access to these devices shall be limited, and where appropriate these devices must be physically secured (e.g. via locking devices).